-The company is committed to complying with the sampling plan (see Tables 1 and 2).
+The company is required to adhere to sampling plans (see tab.
+1 and tab.
+2).

-The analysis results must be evaluated on a regular basis.
-Trend analyses must be carried out and if any unsatisfactory results or negative trends occur, corrective actions must be introduced.
+The test results must be evaluated promptly after the results are reported.
+Trend analyses must be carried out regularly and measures initiated in the event of unsatisfactory results or negative trends.